 The central mitzvah of the Jewish home is kashrut, derived from the extensive biblical dietary laws which distinguish those foods that are fit for consumption from those unfit (treyfa).
 The laws of kashrut may seem arbitrary from a modern or non-Jewish perspective, but the distinctions had underlying rationale in the Biblical and rabbinical context.
 The fact that peaceable grazing animals such as sheep and cows may be eaten, while violent game animals are prohibited, seems to rest on a social distinction between peace and violence in human society; in other words, one is what one eats.
 More pertinently, what is kosher is related to the dominant theme of the Torah, namely the ritual distinction between the pure and the impure.
 To demonstrate the importance of the concept for the ordinary Jew, rabbis elaborated upon the biblical laws of kashrut at great length.
 For example, the Biblical prohibition against “seething a kid goat in its mother’s milk” found in Exodus 23:19 was interpreted as not mixing meat and dairy products in general, and often requiring separate utensils in specific circumstances.
-Serving as a constant reminder of the Jewish covenant with God at every meal, kashrut remains one of the most scrupulously-kept commandments among contemporary Jews, despite its inconvenience in modern settings.
+A typical kosher home will have a separate set of plates and utensils for meat foods and dairy foods.
+Serving as a constant reminder of the Jewish covenant with God at every meal, kashrut remains one of the most scrupulously-kept commandments among contemporary Orthodox and Conservative Jews, despite its inconvenience in modern settings.

-Given that a major contribution of the rabbis was to reconstruct Judaism and enable Jewish worship without its central Temple, a new institution was developed to take the Temple’s place: the synagogue (bet knesset, or “house of assembly”).
+Given that a major contribution of the rabbis was to reconstruct Judaism and enable Jewish worship without its central temple, a new institution was developed to take the temple’s place: the synagogue (bet knesset, house of assembly).
 As a decentralized house of God open to all the people, the synagogue was a radical innovation in the history of religions, and eventually served as the model for both the Christian church and the Islamic mosque.
-Synagogues first arose in the Jewish Diaspora prior to the first destruction of the Temple and emerged as the main institution of Jewish life during the Rabbinic era.
+Synagogues first arose in the Jewish Diaspora prior to the first destruction of the temple and emerged as the main institution of Jewish life during the Rabbinic era.
 The synagogue’s earliest function was as a meeting hall for the teaching of Torah, but the rabbis also developed the space for public worship and liturgy.
-As the synagogue replaced the Temple, the prayer service came to replace the sacrificial service of the Temple, both conceptualized as offerings to God.
-The rabbinic mitzvah of prayer (tefilah) ordered in the liturgy of the siddur (“prayer book”) has become a principal activity of Jewish religious life, which includes worship three times daily and on Shabbat and holidays.
+As the synagogue replaced the temple, the prayer service came to replace the sacrificial service of the temple, both conceptualized as offerings to God.
+The rabbinic mitzvah of prayer (tefilah) ordered in the liturgy of the siddur (prayer book) has become a principal activity of Jewish religious life, which includes worship three times daily and on Shabbat and holidays.